 The Pain Relief Institute is also proud to offer extended knee pain relief via Zilretta.
 Zilretta is the first and only FDA-approved treatment for knee pain due to osteoarthritis.

 Zilretta uses cutting-edge medical technology to gradually release non-opioid pain medication into a patient’s system over a period lasting up to three months.
 Thus, the individual obtains relief from knee pain and is able to engage in normal activities without discomfort for an extended period of time.

 In a clinical study, 70% of subjects reported zero to mild knee pain after 12 weeks of treatment with Zilretta.

 Laser Therapy for Knee Pain

-Additionally, the Pain Relief Institute offers MLS laser therapy for knee pain.
+Additionally, the Pain Relief Institute offers MLS and HILT laser therapy for knee pain.
 This is a safe, non-invasive pain management technique that uses low-level laser therapy to reduce pain and inflammation.
-By targeting specific areas of the body, it encourages healing and regeneration and reduces pain and irritation in the treated area.
-Whether stem cell recruitment, Zilretta, or laser therapy turns out to be the therapy of choice for your knee pain, we invite you to contact the Pain Relief Institute today.
+By targeting specific areas of the body, it encourages healing, repair and reduces pain and irritation in the treated area.
+Whether Pain Management, OrthoBiologics, Biologics, Zilretta, or laser therapy turns out to be the therapy of choice for your knee pain, we invite you to contact the Pain Relief Institute today.
 We can help you.